How to prepare for holiday marketing

 The holidays are a big marketing opportunity for almost literally any business.
 For those of you in the marketing field, this is probably one of the most hectic parts of the year.
 Holiday marketing is extremely important for every business, as customers are spending more on average than they normally would throughout the year.
-According to the National Retail Federation, despite the pandemic’s economic toll, the Americans are going to spend, this holiday season, approximately $30billion.
-That’s some serious dough.
+According to the National Retail Federation, despite the pandemic’s economic toll, holiday spending for 2021 is expected to rise.

 If all your research has got you here, reading this article, you’re most likely stuck in a rut with your holiday marketing strategy.
 But, please don’t panic.
-You still got time.
-And we’re here with some easy to implement holiday marketing ideas to help you get started easily.
+You still have time.
+And we’re here with some easy-to-implement holiday marketing ideas to help you get started easily.
 Also, we’ll be covering some of the best holiday marketing campaigns to inspire your next marketing and advertising endeavors.

 Let’s get started.
 Here are the main topics we are going to cover in this article: